Nothing makes you want to simplify your life like homeschooling.

 - Track your social media time on your phone or with one of the apps mentioned above.

-- Evaluate the number of social media channels where you spend your time: Instagram, Facebook, Twitter, Snapchat, What’s App, LinkedIn… Choose your favorite one or two and delete the rest!
+- Evaluate the number of social media channels where you spend your time: Instagram, Facebook, Twitter, Snapchat, What’s App, TikTok… Choose your favorite one or two and delete the rest!

 - Delete or turn off the phone apps for the social media and games you spend too much time on.
 On iPhones, you can also give yourself time limits — for example, a certain number of minutes a day on social media or games.

 I know someone who has to use social media for her business.
 She usually does this on her phone.
-Because she gets hooked by a tempting video or whatever and can quickly lose an hour or more, she’s committed to “time-blocking” a specific daily time to be on social media.
-So every day, she installs the Facebook and Instagram phone apps, and then she deletes them when her time is up!
+Because she gets hooked by cute baby and puppy videos and can quickly lose an hour or more, she’s committed to “time-blocking” a specific daily time to be on social media.
+So every day, she installs the Facebook and Instagram phone apps, gets her work done, and then deletes the apps when her time is up!
 It sounds drastic, but it works for her.
 It seems time-consuming to have to reinstall these apps every day, but she says it saves her time in the long run.

 2. Simplify your life by turning off the TV and going to bed earlier.